denmilu/AzureForensics/README.md

 6. Buying them a beer/coffee/tea
 7. Publicly giving them a shout-out
 8. Sacks of jewels stolen from the Goblin King himself

-9. Whatever!
+There are many ways to express gratitude!
 Just don't ignore the hard work put into this stuff.
 We all stand on the shoulders of giants and must recognize that fact. :)